susmit31/Sketch_Filter/README.md

 _sketch_filter(input_filename, save=false, keep_top=.25, num_cols=1)_

+_save_: This controls whether the output image will be saved or not.
+If true, a prompt will ask the user for the output filename.
 _keep_top_: This controls what percentage of the brightest pixels to highlight in the sketch.
 By default, only the top 25% brightest pixels are sketched.
 _num_cols_: This controls how many shades of gray the output will have.
 The default value is 1, meaning that the output will only contain pure black (_grayscale(0)_) sketchlines (on top of a white background).
 Increasing num_cols will divide up the interval between grayscale(0) and grayscale(255) into equal parts, and use that to draw the corresponding brightest quantile.